bgruening/galaxy-rna-workbench/README.md

 Usage
 =====

+Windows and OS-X users are encouraged to use [kitematic](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic.md), a graphical User-Interface for managing Docker containers.

-Running the workbench requires the installation of Docker; please follow the instruction on https://docs.docker.com/installation/
+For Linux users and people familiar with the commandline can follow the instruction on installing Docker at  https://docs.docker.com/installation

 Starting the RNA workbench Docker container is analogous to starting the generic Galaxy Docker image; thus, the following description is